oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-dynamics-365-crm-competitors/rule.md

 ---

-​​These are the other major​ CRM engines that compete with Microsoft Dynamics 365:
+These are the other major CRM engines that compete with Microsoft Dynamics 365:

-- ​Salesforce CRM​
+- Salesforce CRM
 - Base CRM
 - Insightly CRM
 - Zoho CRM